ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

   TODO: define format get_pub_keys: []
 -->

-* get_pub_keys, if the Client wishes to receive the public keys of the other nodes in the group from the KDC.
+* 'get_pub_keys', if the Client wishes to receive the public keys of the other nodes in the group from the KDC.
 The value is an empty CBOR Array.
 This parameter may be present if the KDC stores the public keys of the nodes in the group and distributes them to the Client; it is useless to have here if the set of public keys of the members of the group is known in another way, e.g. it was supplied by the AS.

-* client_cred, with value the public key or certificate of the Client.
+* 'client_cred', with value the public key or certificate of the Client.
 If the KDC is managing (collecting from/distributing to the Client) the public keys of the group members, this field contains the public key of the Client.

-* pub_keys_repos, can be present if a certificate is present in the client_cred field, with value a list of public key repositories storing the certificate of the Client.
+* 'pub_keys_repos', can be present if a certificate is present in the client_cred field, with value a list of public key repositories storing the certificate of the Client.

 ## Key Distribution Response {#ssec-key-distribution-response}

 The KDC verifies the access token and, if verification succeeds, sends a Key Distribution success Response to the Client.
 This corresponds to a 2.01 Created message.
 The payload of this response is a CBOR Map which MUST contain the following fields:

-* key, used to send the keying material to the Client, as a COSE_Key ({{RFC8152}}) containing the following parameters:
+* 'key', used to send the keying material to the Client, as a COSE_Key ({{RFC8152}}) containing the following parameters:
-  - kty, as defined in {{RFC8152}}.
+  - 'kty', as defined in {{RFC8152}}.
-  - k, as defined in {{RFC8152}}.
+  - 'k', as defined in {{RFC8152}}.
-  - exp (optionally), as defined below.
+  - 'exp' (optionally), as defined below.
 This parameter is RECOMMENDED to be included in the COSE_Key.
 If omitted, the authorization server SHOULD provide the expiration time via other means or document the default value.
-  - alg (optionally), as defined in {{RFC8152}}.
+  - 'alg' (optionally), as defined in {{RFC8152}}.
-  - kid (optionally), as defined in {{RFC8152}}.
+  - 'kid' (optionally), as defined in {{RFC8152}}.
-  - base iv (optionally), as defined in {{RFC8152}}.
+  - 'base iv' (optionally), as defined in {{RFC8152}}.
-  - clientID (optionally), as defined in {{I-D.ietf-ace-oscore-profile}}.
+  - 'clientID' (optionally), as defined in {{I-D.ietf-ace-oscore-profile}}.
-  - serverID (optionally), as defined in {{I-D.ietf-ace-oscore-profile}}.
+  - 'serverID' (optionally), as defined in {{I-D.ietf-ace-oscore-profile}}.
-  - kdf (optionally), as defined in {{I-D.ietf-ace-oscore-profile}}.
+  - 'kdf' (optionally), as defined in {{I-D.ietf-ace-oscore-profile}}.
-  - slt (optionally), as defined in {{I-D.ietf-ace-oscore-profile}}.
+  - 'slt' (optionally), as defined in {{I-D.ietf-ace-oscore-profile}}.
-  - cs_alg (optionally), containing the algorithm value to countersign the message, taken from Table 5 and 6 of {{RFC8152}}.
+  - 'cs_alg' (optionally), containing the algorithm value to countersign the message, taken from Table 5 and 6 of {{RFC8152}}.

 <!--
 TODO: Add exp in COSE_Key = same as exp in token but for the key